-Privacy has become a significant issue in the United States.
-For example, on June 28, 2018, California adopted the California Consumer Privacy Act of 2018, or CCPA, which took effect on January 1, 2020.
-The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
+In the United States, at the state level, the California Consumer Privacy Act of 2018 ("CCPA"), which took effect on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA also provides for civil penalties for violations and contains a private right of action for data breaches that is expected to increase litigation involving misuse of personal information of California residents.
 The CCPA may increase our compliance costs and potential liability.
 In addition, California voters recently approved the California Privacy Rights Act of 2020, or CPRA, which goes into effect on January 1, 2023.
 The CPRA is expected to, among other things, give California residents the ability to limit the use of their personal information, further restrict the use of cross-contextual advertising, establish restrictions on the retention of personal information, expand the types of data breaches subject to the CCPA's private right of action, provide for increased penalties for CPRA violations concerning California residents under the age of 16, and establish a new California Privacy Protection Agency to implement and enforce the new law.
 Some observers have noted that the CCPA and CPRA could mark the beginning of a trend of states adopting more stringent privacy laws in the U.S., which could further increase our compliance costs, potential liability and adversely affect our business.
+For example, Virginia recently passed its Consumer Data Protection Act, and Colorado recently passed the Colorado Privacy Act, both of which differ from the CPRA and become effective in 2023.

 The global data protection landscape is also rapidly evolving, and we expect there will continue to be new and proposed laws, regulations, and industry standards concerning privacy, data protection, and information security.
 We cannot yet determine the impact that such future laws, regulations and standards may have on our business.
-For example, in May 2018, the General Data Protection Regulation, or the GDPR, went into effect in the European Union.
-The GDPR imposes stringent data protection requirements and to date, has increased compliance burdens on us, including by mandating burdensome documentation requirements and granting certain rights to individuals to control how we collect, use, disclose, retain and process their personal data.
-The GDPR also provides for more robust regulatory enforcement and greater penalties for noncompliance than previous data protection laws, including fines of up to $\leq 20$ million or 4% of global annual revenue of any noncompliant company for the preceding financial year, whichever is greater.
+For example, in May 2018, the European Union's General Data Protection Regulation, or the GDPR, took effect across the European Economic Area ("EEA").
+Also, notwithstanding the United Kingdom's ("UK") withdrawal from the EU, the GDPR continues to apply in substantially equivalent form in the context of the UK, UK establishments and UK-focused processing operations by operation of the so-called "UK GDPR."
+European data protection laws imposes stringent data protection requirements and to date, has increased compliance burdens on us, including by mandating burdensome documentation requirements and granting certain rights to individuals to control how we collect, use, disclose, retain and process their personal data.
+The GDPR also provides for more robust regulatory enforcement and greater fines for noncompliance than previous data protection laws, including fines of up to €20 million or 4% of global annual revenue of any noncompliant company for the preceding financial year, whichever is greater as well as the potential for processing penalties that include the inability to process European personal data.